 Secondary structure analysis

 The JWMVS-529 CD multivariate SSE analysis program was used to perform a secondary structure analysis on the CD spectra of hemoglobin measured by both the microsampling disc and cylindrical cell.
-Table 1 shows the calculated results compared with data obtained by X-ray crystal structure analysis.
+Table 1 shows the calculated results compared with the data obtained by X-ray crystal structure analysis.
 The secondary structure analysis results obtained for the CD spectra measured using the microsampling disk are in good agreement with both the results from the CD spectra obtained using the standard cylindrical cell and data from the X-ray crystal structure analysis.

 Table 1.
 Comparison of secondary structure analysis data for hemoglobin.
 The secondary structure estimation using the JWMVS-529 CD multivariate SSE analysis program was made with the PCR algorithm.